 When you’re feeling overwhelmed at work, try setting up your internal response in advance.

 Ask yourself what your ideal response would be if you feel overwhelmed at work., so you know “If X happens, Then I’ll do Y”

 If you can create a number of scenarios in advance, when you’ve experienced overwhelm before, you’ll know your responses in advance.

-This will help you maintain balance, equilibrium and a sense of calm when overwhelm comes up.
+Rather than worrying about overwhelming work, this process will help you maintain balance, equilibrium and a sense of calm when overwhelm comes up.

 2. Create A Freedom Hour

 When you’re feeling overwhelmed at work, taking a freedom hour is a great habit to create.

 A freedom hour is an hour out of your day just for you.
 This is about creating balance in your day and rejuvenating your mind and body.